Updated: Dec 10, 2022

 We chose to boil the eggs because it's easier for us.
 If you're buying organic eggs from a farmer's market, you do not need to boil them; you can also feed the shell.
 We have not made this switch yet, so we prefer to boil it for now since store-bought eggs are sprayed with chemicals toxic to dogs.
 We typically buy an 18-count of eggs for two meal preps.
 For a month's supply, it's $3.26 for the 14 eggs that Fiona consumes.

 We chose cranberries for UT support since our dog does have urinary tract issues.
 When preparing meals, we typically give a small handful (approximately 1oz.) of dried cranberries.
-We pay $5.86 for a 24-ounce bag that will last us the entire month.
+We pay $7.62 for a 48-ounce bag that will last us a month and a half.
+For a month's supply, it's $4.45 for the 28oz.
+Fiona consumes.

 2 Apples ($2/lb)